 In 1951 DC Comics launched their first horror title, no doubt to compete with those of EC Comics and other companies that were very popular at the time.
-I haven’t read any of the early issues, but I doubt the stories went as far, or were as horrific as some of the EC ones, but they were definitely in the category of “scary stories,” making use of ideas from horror films and novels like werewolves, witches and ghosts.
+I haven’t read any of the early issues, but I doubt the stories went as far, or were as horrific as some of the EC ones, but they were definitely in the category of “scary stories,” making use of ideas from folklore, horror films and novels like werewolves, witches and ghosts.

 All DC logos at the time were designed by staffer Ira Schnapp, and this is one of his.
 Schnapp’s strong suits were well-crafted block letters and script, and he rarely strayed far from those areas.
 In fact, I can’t think of a Schnapp logo that one could call scary, and this one certainly isn’t.
 The style of the M is unusual for him, with the pointed upper stroke ends.
 I wonder if he might have been influenced by the logo for MAD, also an EC publication, with a similar shaped M at the time.
-The R is also unusual, and in fact I’d call it very off-model for Schnapp, who usually crafted more pleasing shapes than this one.
+The R is also unusual, and in fact I’d call it very atypical for Schnapp, who usually crafted more pleasing shapes than this one.
 Can’t think why he didn’t make the lower right stroke a straight angle to match the similar ones on the M and Y. The angles of the Y add some interest, but using the more common Y with a vertical lower stem would have fit this logo layout better, allowing the M and S to come closer together, and eliminating some of the gap between the bottom of the Y and the S. Perhaps Schnapp had an off day.
 The logo is still strong, clear and easy to read, with the deep drop-shadow off to the lower left helping to pop the letters out from the cover art.
 I always found Schnapp’s logos appealing when I was a kid, and probably would have picked up this comic if I was of reading age when it came out.
 (In fact, I’d just been born.)

 When the Comics Code was set up, the content of horror books had to be considerably softened for them to survive.
 HOUSE OF MYSTERY probably didn’t need huge adjustments, but did direct more of their stories to science fictional ideas and safer visuals.
 Kids probably found them too tame after a while, and gravitated toward super-heroes, which may explain why in 1966 DC tried one in this title, “Dial H for Hero.”
 Schnapp’s logo had survived unchanged until then, and is still on this cover small, leaving room for the new feature.
 By the way, none of the other lettering on this cover, including the Dial H logo, look like Schnapp to me, which is unusual for a 1966 cover, nor does it look like it was lettered by Gaspar Saladino, the next most likely choice.